MicrosoftDocs/azure-devops-docs/docs/boards/work-items/about-work-items.md

 ## Work item form and Details tab

-The work item form displays the fields used to track information associated with each individual work item.
-Define and update a work item through its respective work item form, in addition to other methods like bulk import, export, update, and modify work items.
+The work item form displays the fields used to track information for each individual work item.
+Define and update a work item through its respective form, as well as through methods like bulk import, export, update, and modification.

 Each work item form contains several tabs.
-The **Details** tab contains the common fields, other fields defined for the work item type, and the **Discussion** control.
-Common fields defined for all work item types display at the top of the work item form.
-As shown in the following image, these fields include the following fields: **Title**, **Assigned To**, **State**, **Reason**, **Area**, and **Iteration**.
+The **Details** tab includes common fields, other fields defined for the work item type, and the **Discussion** control.
+Common fields for all work item types appear at the top of the form.
+These fields include **Title**, **Assigned To**, **State**, **Reason**, **Area**, and **Iteration**.
 You can update these fields at any time.

 :::image type="content" source="media/about-work-items/common-fields-basic.png" alt-text="Screenshot of common fields in work item form for all work item types.":::